Mantarrayas de La Paz: History

 On 11 September 2018, Baja California Sur governor Carlos Mendoza Davis announced the return of CIBACOPA basketball to La Paz during the celebration of the re-inauguration of the Arena La Paz.
 The Mantarrayas name and corresponding logo was revealed during a press conference in January 2019 and Argentine coach Juan José Pidal was announced as the team's first head coach heading into the 2019 season.
 They selected Mexico national team player Irwin Ávalos with the first overall pick in the 2019 draft.

 The Mantarrayas played their first official game on 28 March 2019, losing 90–86 to the Pioneros de Los Mochis in their home opener.
 They achieved their first ever victory the following night, beating the Pioneros 98–92 to even up the series.
 The team finished the regular season in fifth place with an 18–16 record. Ávalos, Antonio Peña and Tyrone White were named All-Stars.
 In the first round of the playoffs, the Mantarrayas defeated the Caballeros de Culiacán four games to one.
 They then beat the Halcones de Ciudad Obregón in a seven-game semifinal series, sealing their trip to the finals with a 105–92 victory in game 7, led by Kyle Lamonte with 26 points.
 Facing the Rayos de Hermosillo led by Jeremy Hollowell in the finals, the Mantarrayas initially went up 3–2 in the series after Lamonte posted a near triple-double of 34 points, 10 rebounds and eight assists in their 78–76 game 5 victory.
 However they suffered a humiliating 99–59 defeat in game 6 where Hollowell registered 22 points, 10 rebounds and 10 assists, before falling 90–77 in game 7 to finish as league runner-ups in their debut season.

 The Mantarrayas hired Uruguayan coach Federico Camiña ahead of the 2020 season.
 The team opened the year with a 88–82 loss to the Tijuana Zonkeys on 12 March, and played only a handful of games before the season was interrupted due to the COVID-19 pandemic in Mexico.

 The Mantarrayas announced that the team would not participate in the 2022 season due to the continued risk of COVID-19.
+They subsequently opted out of the 2023 season as well.